-Regulatory notice 1 Paragraph(s) Intervention strategies 63-71
+Regulatory notice 1 Paragraph(s)

+Intervention strategies 38d

+63-71

-- 62. An intervention strategy is a coherent group of activities or measures, such as new policies, that a provider will undertake or put in place to achieve its objectives.
-The intended outcome(s) of an intervention strategy should relate directly to an objective identified through the assessment of performance, but may also contribute to other objectives.
-Individual activities within the intervention strategy may also have their own outcomes. - 63.
+- 64. An intervention strategy is a coherent group of activities or measures, such as new policies or programmes of work, that a provider will undertake or put in place to address the risks to equality of opportunity it has identified through its assessment of performance and achieve its objectives.
+The intended outcome(s) of an intervention strategy should relate directly to reducing or eliminating these risks, and to any related targets and objectives.
+The outcomes may also contribute to other objectives.
+Individual activities within the intervention strategy may have their own outcomes. - 65.
 To design a credible intervention strategy, a provider may: - develop a theory of change underpinning each intervention strategy.
-The theory of change should aim to address the risks to equality of opportunity that may be resulting in the indications of risk that a provider has identified through its assessment of performance - use the best available evidence to design the intervention strategies, and indicate the strength of this evidence, referencing this where possible - collaborate to maximise impact, where possible (further information can be found in the collaboration section) - align the intervention strategy with its whole provider approach (further information can be found in the whole provider approach section) and involve student consultation (further information can be found in the student consultation section). - have mechanisms in place to understand if the intervention strategy is making progress against the objective(s) - use the intervention strategy template in the intervention strategy example section, and included within the access and participation plan template at Annex C, to summarise information on the activities and outcomes of its plan.23 An evaluation plan template can also be found in the access and participation plan template.
+The theory of change should aim to address the underlying risks to equality of opportunity that may be resulting in the indications of risk that a provider has identified through its assessment of performance - use the best available evidence to design the intervention strategies, and indicate the strength of this evidence, referencing this where possible - consider the particular needs of the different student groups and intersectional characteristics of underrepresentation or disadvantage (if more than one student group is being targeted) - collaborate to maximise impact, where possible (further information can be found in the collaboration section) - co-create or consult with students, in particular those who are intended to benefit from the intervention strategies, to better understand the risks that they face, and how these can best be mitigated

-consider how the impact of its interventions in mitigating the risks it has identified will be properly evaluated using the OfS standards of evidence as a guide.24 A provider is expected to prioritise evaluation of activities for which the existing sector evidence is weak and/or for which high impact and/or high investment is expected.
-In these instances we would encourage a provider to aim to generate empirical evidence (Type 2) at a minimum and where appropriate (see Table 1 at paragraph 202 for further information about this).
+- align the intervention strategy with its whole provider approach (further information can be found in the whole provider approach section) - have mechanisms in place to understand if the intervention strategy is making progress against the objective(s) - use the intervention strategy template in the intervention strategy example section, and included within the access and participation plan template at Annex C, to summarise information on the activities and outcomes of its plan.
+An evaluation plan template can also be found in the access and participation plan template. - consider how the impact of its activities in mitigating the risks it has identified will be properly evaluated using the OfS standards of evidence as a guide.
+A provider is expected to prioritise evaluation of activities for which the existing sector evidence is weak and/or for which high impact and/or high investment is expected.
+In these instances we would encourage a provider to aim to generate empirical evidence (Type 2) at a minimum and where appropriate (see Table 1 at paragraph 211 for further information about this).
 This may be done at an activity or intervention strategy level.